DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The field mem_location of the rte_lpm structure is deprecated and should be removed as well as the macros RTE_LPM_HEAP and RTE_LPM_MEMZONE.

-* librte_malloc library has been integrated into librte_eal.
-The 2.1 release
-  creates a dummy/empty malloc library to fulfill binaries with dynamic linking dependencies on librte_malloc.so.
-Such dummy library will not be created from release 2.2 so binaries will need to be rebuilt.

 * The following fields have been deprecated in rte_eth_stats: imissed, ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff